Advice and Information

 For the same reason we do not recommend a cruise on Orca 1 for women during pregnancy.

-Inshore cruises on the Kerry offer a smoother ride.
-If you are not sure whether one of our cruises is right for you, then please ask.
+If you are not sure whether our cruise is right for you, then please ask.
 We will be happy to advise.

-We regret that we cannot accommodate wheelchairs on out boats.
+We regret that we cannot accommodate wheelchairs on Orca 1.

 However, for passengers with limited mobility there is suitable parking close to our office at Gairloch Harbour, and the pontoon where our boats are moored is accessible by wheelchair.